 Olaparib (By mouth)

-Treats cancer, including breast, ovarian, fallopian tube, and primary peritoneal cancer.
+Treats cancer, including breast, ovarian, fallopian tube, pancreas, primary peritoneal, and prostate cancer.

 LynparzaThere may be other brand names for this medicine.